Wednesday, September 30, 2020

 Adapted from a Google map

-The Exterior Boulevards replace that wall:
+The Exterior Boulevards replace it.

 Night brings out its past.
 Cabarets and theaters are on the boulevard's — the wall's — untaxed northern side.
 Most of the fast foods, cafés and restaurants nestle next to them, their lights brightening the dark: